 Nursing requires a certain level of scientific expertise, compassion, and hands-on skills.
 Now is a great time for registered nurses to pursue higher education and obtain a bachelor’s of science in nursing degree.
 Nurses will be able complete programs both online and in a traditional campus setting.
 With the healthcare reform, advanced medical interventions, and preventative medicine, the role of registered nurses is expanding.
 Education beyond an associate’s degree is necessary for nurses to achieve optimal patient care.
 There have been many stories about how hospitals require nurses to have their BSN and give preference to those who do.

-In our Pennsylvania RN program guide, you will find both ADN and BSN Degree program rankings, tuition costs, enrollment information, NCLEX passing rates, and more.
-You will find key Pennsylvania RN Program information to help you compare programs metrics and apply to best RN program(s) for the advancement of your career.
+In our Pennsylvania RN program guide, find rankings for both ADN and BSN Degree programs, tuition costs, NCLEX passing rates, and more.
+Research key Pennsylvania RN Program information to help you compare program metrics and to apply to best RN program for your career in nursing.

 In the State of Pennsylvania, nurses are helping to change the face of healthcare.
 To ensure that they have the best education and preparation for future health care challenges, registered nurses need to graduate from a state-approved associate's degree in nursing program or a BSN degree program.

 BSN degree holders have options to earn an Advance Practice Register Nursing (APRN) degree and become a Nurse Practitioner (NP), or earn an advanced degree for a career in any number of nursing leadership roles such Nurse Educator or Clinical Nurse Specialist.

 |NCLEX Passing Rate Range||71.15% to 92.37%||82.33% to 99.01%|

 |Average Net Price||$13,391.00||$20,705.63|

 |Average Net Price Range||$2,530.00 to $23,801.00||$12,123.00 to $36,049.00|